maksymdevflow/terraform-study-deploy/README.md

 4. An S3 bucket for storing files and data
 5. All resources are created in the default VPC in the specified AWS region

-Remember to set up your variables file (`variables.tf` and `terraform.tfvars`) with your AWS credentials, IP addresses, and database credentials before running `terraform apply`.
+Remember to set up AWS credentials, IP addresses, and database credentials before running `terraform apply`.